RULES FOR PUBS & HOME PLAYERS

 Elbow / Wrists Rule

 This is usually an unspoken rule at house parties (or at least until someone breaks it).
 When shooting, players must keep their elbows behind the edge of the table.
 If a wrists rule is in effect, players must keep their wrists behind the edge of the table.
 Breaking this rule results in the shot not counting.
 If the shot is made, the infracting player may step back and re-shoot the ball.
 This tends to be the most argued-over rule in Bar Pong, since it is sometimes difficult to determine if the elbow / wrist does indeed cross the plane of the table Yes, Females must abide by this rule as well.

 Twice per game, each team can request the cups to be rearranged at the start of their turn.
 This is known as re-racking, racking, or reforming.
 Racking may take place when you have remaining cups in the amount of 6, 4, 3, or 2.
 If you get balls back after making 2 in a row, it is still considered your turn and you may not get a rack.
 If requested, Last cup may always be pulled back and centered.

 Bouncing / Swatting

 If a ball hits the table and then goes into a cup (even by accident), the cup that the ball goes into is removed, as well as another cup of the defending player’s choice.
 If there are only 2 cups remaining, the bounce only counts as one cup, so it’s fairly useless to bounce on the last 2 cups unless you’re simply trying to be a tough guy.
-We’ve heard some of the manlier men out there claim “Bouncing is for bitches” but we like this rule as it helps keep focus to the game, therefore speeding things up.
+We like this rule as it helps keep focus to the game, therefore speeding things up.

 At any time in the game, a player may ask for the cups to be fixed.
 This is not to get confused with racking.
 This is simply putting the cups back to where they would have been had they not slid or been knocked out of position.
 Bar Pong racks will be supplied and they help keep things in good order.